PCB Panelization Basics Every Designer Should Know

 The importance of evaluating PCB panelization at the start of the design process cannot be overstated.
 Once the design is complete it's often too late to consider changes.

-If you're a PCB designer and you create an arbitrary array design leave the panelization details to your PCB to your supplier, there's a good chance you'll pay more for your PCB than you have to.
+If you're a PCB designer and you create an arbitrary array design or leave the panelization details to your PCB to your supplier, there's a good chance you'll pay more for your PCB than you have to.
 However, if you bake panelization analysis into your design process, you're certain to get the best possible PCB price because you'll go to manufacturing with a design that you know is optimized for the manufacturing panel.

-Free 14 day trial.
 No credit card required.